s-earnest/s-earnest.github.io/_posts/2024-01-01-Lasso-Regression.md

 ### Summary

-Regression algorithm that applies regularization and feature selection to deal with overfitted data.
-The method uses L1 regularization.
+Regression algorithm that applies regularization and feature selection to deal with overfitted[^2] data.
+The method uses L1 regularization[^1].

 ### Inputs